 European Law and Global Risk (LLM)

 The biggest societal challenges are global, affecting half a billion EU citizens.
-This Master focuses on EU law that aims to secure economic prosperity, environmental integrity, proper responses to migration, and continued respect for the rule of law.
+This Master focuses on EU law's engagement with global challenges, such as: climate change, global trade and competition, migration, and the decline of rule of law.
 EU law not only dominates these legal spheres within the EU, but also is a leading global force.
 This is a track of the Master's program in International and European Law (LLM).

 Program and courses

-- Skills: You study for a degree and a career.
-You arrange the skill-set that best fits your ambitions by joining a Moot court, Law Clinic and/or an internship
+- Study for a degree and a career.
+Become prepared for a dynamic labour market, which demands versatility of legal professionals.
+You arrange the skill-set that best fits your ambitions by joining a Moot court, Law Clinic and/or an internship.

 Degree upon graduation: Master in Law (LLM) in International and European Law.
-This is a track of the Master's program International and European Law (LLM).
-You specialize by following one of its tracks.
+You specialize by following one of the tracks of the Master's program International and European Law (LLM).
 When you complete both specializations, you receive one diploma.
 Your transcript of records is your proof for future employers that you are specialized and fully prepared for a wide variety of career paths.

 Typical courses are: